temporalio/documentation/blog/2022-05-13-caching-api-requests-with-long-lived-workflows.md

 <!--truncate-->

-There is no time limit on [Temporal Workflow Executions](https://docs.temporal.io/docs/concepts/what-is-a-workflow-execution).
+A [Temporal Workflow Execution](https://docs.temporal.io/docs/concepts/what-is-a-workflow-execution) has no time limit.
-You can write a Workflow that runs forever, storing some state and responding to Signals and Queries that come in, as long as you remember to [Continue As New](https://docs.temporal.io/docs/concepts/what-is-continue-as-new).
+You can write a Workflow that runs forever, storing some state and responding to Signals and Queries, as long as you remember to use [Continue-As-New](https://docs.temporal.io/docs/concepts/what-is-continue-as-new).
 One neat use case for long-lived Workflows is caching API requests.

-For example, suppose you want to display prices in different currencies based on cached exchange rates.
+For example, suppose you want to display prices in various currencies based on cached exchange rates.
 Exchange rate APIs are often expensive for high volumes of requests, so caching can be worthwhile as long as stale data isn't a problem for your use case.
-You can create a single Temporal Workflow that makes 1 API request per day to get the latest exchange rates for a set of currencies, and stores the most recent result, with no explicit database calls or cron jobs.
+You can create a single Temporal Workflow that makes one API request per day to get the latest exchange rates for a set of currencies and stores the most recent result, with no explicit database calls or cron jobs.
 In this blog post, I'll describe how you can write an API caching Workflow for the [moneyconvert.net API](https://moneyconvert.net/) with the Temporal TypeScript SDK.
-You can find the [full source code for this example on GitHub](https://github.com/vkarpov15/temporal-api-caching-example).
+You can find the full source code for this example in [vkarpov/temporal-api-caching-example](https://github.com/vkarpov15/temporal-api-caching-example) on GitHub.

 ## Getting Started

-When you make an HTTP GET request to https://cdn.moneyconvert.net/api/latest.json, the API returns JSON that looks like what you see below.
+When you make an HTTP GET request to https://cdn.moneyconvert.net/api/latest.json, the API returns JSON that looks like the following:

 ```
 {